vGHC 21 Tracks

 - Social, legal, governance, and ethical aspects of IoT

-The way we interact with computers has drastically changed over the last decade.
-Human-computer interaction (HCI) research is extending beyond its discipline origins of computer science, cognitive science, behavioral science, and design to include new platforms, interfaces, and interaction paradigms.
-Unique and interesting challenges and opportunities around the interaction between humans and the computing systems that surround them is rapidly emerging.
+The use of and interaction with computing technology have changed immensely over the past decade.
+With the changing needs and new environments where computing technology is used, the area of human-computer interaction (HCI) is also rapidly evolving.
+Currently, HCI research extends beyond its discipline origins of computer science, cognitive science, behavioral science, and design to include new platforms, interfaces, and interaction paradigms.
+Unique and interesting challenges and opportunities around the interaction between humans and the computing systems that surround them are rapidly emerging.

 We are accepting submissions that discuss the latest trends, pioneering tools and procedures, practical experiences, and technical challenges on a wide range of topics mentioned below.